Meet our Kaizen Promotion Office (KPO)Team!

 Denise Ranada, MSN, RN

-Supervisor, Kaizen Promotion Office
+Associate Director, Kaizen Promotion Office

 In her time away from the hospital, Denise enjoys hiking and spending time with her family and friends.

-Annette Berbano, BSN, RN, CCRN
+Annette Berbano, MSN, RN, CCRN

 Annette proudly graduated from the Los Angeles County College of Nursing and Allied Health in 2006.
 Prior to transferring to the Kaizen Promotion Office in 2016, Annette has an extensive eleven-year critical care background, primarily at 4 West Cardiology ICU and 3 West Trauma-Surgical ICU, and continues to maintain her CCRN(R) certification.
+Annette completed her Toyota Production System (TPS) Train-the-Trainer Certification from the Toyota Motor North America, Inc. Headquarters in Torrance, CA in September of 2017.

-Growing up at Harbor-UCLA—as a student, a student nurse worker, an RN-Interim Permittee, and a Harbor-UCLA New Graduate Program alumna—gave Annette a multidimensional perspective on patient care and process improvement.
+Growing up at Harbor-UCLA—as a student, a student nurse worker, an RN-Interim Permittee, and a New Graduate Program alumna—gave Annette a multidimensional perspective on patient care and process improvement.
 She has been inspired by her patients, dedicated mentors, and passionate colleagues to continuously strive for efficient yet high-quality care.

 Rachel Germono, BA, RN